Published in the Monthly Newsletter for SRVS – May 2014

 Lisa always wanted to work in an office.

 In 2014, Lisa shifted from the SRVS Industries workshop into community based employment through a national moment called Employment First.
 This federal program is dedicated to integrating disabled workers with employees without disabilities.
-SERVES is among the first service providers in Tennessee to participate in the initiative.
+SRVS is among the first service providers in Tennessee to participate in the initiative.

 With assistance from SRVS, Lisa successfully landed a job as a general clerk at Medtronic.
 The job was customized specifically for Lisa to matching her abilities with the unmet needs of the company.